bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

-Our goal is to find the posterior, :math:`P(\theta|X)`, that tells us the distribution of the :math:`\theta` parameters, which sometimes is the end goal (e.g. the cluster centers and mixture weights for a gaussian mixture models), or we might just want the parameters so we can use :math:`P(X|\theta)` to generate some new data points (e.g. use variational autoencoders to generate a new image).
+Our goal is to find the posterior, :math:`P(\theta|X)`, that tells us the distribution of the :math:`\theta` parameters, which sometimes is the end goal (e.g. the cluster centers and mixture weights for a Gaussian mixture models), or we might just want the parameters so we can use :math:`P(X|\theta)` to generate some new data points (e.g. use variational autoencoders to generate a new image).
 Unfortunately, this problem is intractable (mostly the denominator) for all